jlevy/og-equity-compensation/README.md

 companies, it is often hard to sell stock until the company is sold or IPOs, so there is little or no liquidity for shareholders until those events occur.

+Often people wish they could sell stock in a private company, because they would prefer having the cash.
+This is only possible occasionally.
+We get into the details [later](#can-you-sell-private-stock), in our section on evaluating equity compensation.

 🄳 A [**dividend**](http://www.investopedia.com/terms/d/dividend.asp) is a distribution of a company’s profit to shareholders, authorized by the board of directors.
 Established public and some private companies pay dividends, but this rare among startups